 Different forms of questions enable this process:

+already happened.
 When you wake up in the morning, what will be different that

 will tell you that the miracle has taken place?
 What else?"

 Erickson's original version of the question involved asking his client to

 look into the future and see themselves as they wanted to be, problems solved,

 might also ask clients to think of a date in the future, then worked backwards,

 asking them what had happened at various points on the way.